mhmwd83/DC-DC-Buck-Converter/README.md

 In FIG 2 we can see that the midpoint of the inductor current is 5A and it can be seen from FIG 1 that our load is 1 Ohm, thus the load current is 5A.
 If the load resistance were increased to 2 Ohms, the ripple current and duty cycle would remain unchanged (in the steady state), but the dc offset current would fall to 2.5A.

 ## <ins>Buck Converter Design Procedure </ins>
 We are going to use the LTC3891 to design a buck converter that converts from 24V to 5V and can supply a load of 2A.
-The LTC3891 datasheet can be downloaded here:[LTC3891 Datasheet](http://www.linear.com/product/LTC3891)
+The LTC3891 datasheet can be downloaded here: [LTC3891 Datasheet](http://www.linear.com/product/LTC3891)

 The outline schematic is shown in FIG 3
 <p align="center">